Protect Your Devices

 - iOS: iOS Devices can be reset to factory settings by going to Settings → General → Reset, and then choose Erase All Content and Settings

-- Android: Android Devices can be reset to factory settings by going to Settings → Accounts → Backup and Reset and then selecting Factory data reset.
+- Android: Android Devices can be reset to factory settings by going to Settings → Accounts → Backup and Reset → Factory Data Reset.

-Device theft is a serious problem around UC Berkeley, so never leave your valuabke unattended!
+Device theft is a serious problem around UC Berkeley, so never leave your valuables unattended!
 Set your devices to lock automatically to prevent unauthorized access to your data.

 How to Activate Your Firewall

-This guide will show you how to manage your firewall and ensure its working for you!
+The guide below will show you how to manage your firewall and ensure that it's working for you!

 Go to Search and type in "Control Panel".
 Then go to System and Security -> Windows Firewall